McDonald's to launch own degree

 Senior vice-president David Fairhurst says it challenges "snobbish" misconceptions about McDonald's staff.

-"The old 'McJob' label is lazy and snobbish," he says.'Revolving door'
+"The old 'McJob' label is lazy and snobbish," he says.

 The two-year foundation degree in managing business operations is a demonstration of how seriously the company takes the training of its staff, says Mr Fairhurst.